eeditiones/workshop/README.md

 ### Software

-A server will be **provided** for everyone to work on the exercises.
-Due to the large number of attendants this might become a bottleneck though.
+A server will be **provided** for everyone to work on the exercises, so all you need is a decent web browser (chrome, firefox or safari are ok, newer Edge on Windows works despite being slow, IE definitely doesn't).

+Due to the large number of attendants the server might become a bottleneck though if everyone is hacking around.
 We thus **encourage the more experienced users** to either:

 ####  1. Install TEI Publisher on your local machine.